skyssolutions/lynxchan/Readme.txt

 The front-end files will not be included in this repository.
 More information can be found at src/be/Readme.txt

-The aux doc contains scripts for installation.
+The aux directory contains scripts for installation.
 When running setup.sh you can provide the arguments systemd or upstart to select one of these two init systems.
 After the setup a service called lynxchan will be installed as well a command.

+The doc directory contains general documentation.

+*WHAT IS THE INTERNET?
+WHAT IS A CHAN?*
+8chan.co